Bergen Alliance Counseling Services LLC

 College Student Therapy

 We also will continue to work with your son/daughter while in college if they need the additional support, for as long as it is needed.
 We often provide sessions when students are away via text, phone conversations, and through skyping.
-We are there for them for support and in crisis situations in which they do not want to worry their parents.
+We are there for them to offer support, encouragement, and especially in crisis situations in which they do not want to worry their parents., Quite often children will not tell their parents they are struggling in college, because they see themselves as having failed.
 We often receive texts messages at midnight when a student is feeling low and needs to here a friendly voice.
 Many of our parents feel relieved knowing that their son/daughter can talk to their therapist while away at college.
+If you are worried about your college student, please give us a call to discuss your concerns.

 When should a parent call for a student already in college: